 Protect Yourself from Modern-Day Threats with SentinelOne

-Viruses have come a long way since the invention of the Morris worm—and the Russian hackers have honed their skills since the days of Marcus Hess, as clearly demonstrated by the SolarWinds’ supply chain attack.
-To counter these modern threats, companies need future-proof protection, and that’s where SentinelOne comes in.
+Cyber threats have come a long way since the invention of the Morris worm, and Russian and other nation-state hackers have honed their skills since the days of Marcus Hess, as clearly demonstrated by the SolarWinds’ supply chain attack.
+To counter these modern threats, companies need future-proof systems and data protection, and that’s where SentinelOne comes in.

-No matter what techniques your adversaries are using, SentinelOne can detect and mitigate them using a lightweight machine-learning algorithm.
+No matter what techniques your adversaries are using, SentinelOne can detect and mitigate them using a lightweight machine-learning algorithm and smart automation.
 Our solution was given the 2019 Gartner Peer Insights Customers’ Choice for Endpoint Detection and Response Solutions and the 2018 Gartner Peer Insights Customers’ Choice for Endpoint Protection Platforms.